taz1003/PP5-breast-cancer-diagnosis-new/README.md

 |Kaggle|Used to import the dataset required to perform the analysis|[URL](https://www.kaggle.com/)|
 |Grammarly|Used to improve, modify or add written communications throughout the project|[URL](https://app.grammarly.com/)|

-## Credits
+## Credits & Content

+- The content of this project, represent the understanding provided by walk-through projects provided by Code Institute.
+There might be some similarities as some contents have been taken and modified directly from the walk-through project 2 'Churnometer'.

+- [Kaggle](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) provided the dataset used in this project.

+- Some bugs and issues appeared while the project was under contruction which have been fixed using [Stack Overflow](https://stackoverflow.com/questions).

-- Got the idea for the best model_n_estimators for AdaBoostClassifier in the Predict Diagnosis notebook from [StackOverflow](https://stackoverflow.com/questions/47216224/selecting-n-estimators-based-on-dataset-size-for-adaboostclassifier)
+- Got the idea for the best model_n_estimators for AdaBoostClassifier in the Predict Diagnosis notebook from [Stack Overflow](https://stackoverflow.com/questions/47216224/selecting-n-estimators-based-on-dataset-size-for-adaboostclassifier)

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- I have explored in more details different terms used within deep machine learning from the Youtube channel - [Infinite Codes](https://www.youtube.com/@InfiniteCodes_/featured).

+- The readme file was built using the Code Institute template.

+- Some elements (README.md and Jupyter Notebook) presented throughout the project have been inspired from [Van-essa](https://github.com/van-essa/heritage-housing-issues).

+- My Mentor Gareth_Mentor who guided me through the project making sure the best practices were used.

+- My peer [Moshiur Rahman](https://www.linkedin.com/in/mrahman2352k/) for providing some ideas, including picking out the dataset, throughout this project.

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site
+- The [Am I Responsive](https://ui.dev/amiresponsive) page was used to get the introductory image in README.md.
-- The images used for the gallery page were taken from this other open-source site
+- The icon for the deployed project was taken from [Twemoji](https://twemoji-cheatsheet.vercel.app/).

-## Acknowledgements (optional)
+## Acknowledgements

+- A big thank you to Code Institute for such an amazing course!
+I've really enjoyed every moment of this experience, and it's been awesome to see my mindset evolve as I learn and interact with the material.

+- Many thanks to my mentor Gareth_Mentor who guided me through the project making sure the best practices were used.

-Thank the people who provided support through this project.
+- Appreciation towards [Moshiur Rahman](https://www.linkedin.com/in/mrahman2352k/) for providing support for this project.

+- Huge thanks to my peers at Slack for providing me ideas and courage to go through this course.